 Sally Hayward Goudreau, MD, FACR

-Dr. Goudreau joined the UT Southwestern Medical Center faculty in April 2008 where she serves full time as a Clinical Associate Professor of Radiology at the Center for Breast Care in Dallas, Texas.
+Dr. Goudreau joined the UT Southwestern Medical Center faculty in April 2008 where she serves full time as a Professor of Radiology at the Center for Breast Care in Dallas, Texas.
 Her clinical expertise and research interests fully encompass breast imaging and include digital mammography, breast sonography, magnetic resonance imaging, interventional breast imaging (all forms of percutaneous biopsy, seed/wire localizations, and ductography), tomosynthesis, and positron emission mammography.
 She is a member of numerous local and national professional societies, including the American College of Radiology, Society of Breast Imaging, and the Texas Radiological Society.
 She actively supervises the Breast Imaging fellows at the University of Texas Southwestern Medical School and has devoted a significant portion of her career to teaching and volunteer work.

 Dr. Goudreau received her medical degree in 1988 from the University of Texas Southwestern Medical School in Dallas and completed her internship, residency, and imaging fellowship at the University of Iowa Hospitals and Clinics in Iowa City, Iowa from 1988-1993.
 Dr. Goudreau is Board Certified in Diagnostic Radiology and is a Fellow in the American College of Radiology.